 Ever since the Citizens United Supreme Court decision in 2010, you can give as much money as you want to political candidates. $1000, $1m, $100m, any amount at all, through the pretty thin legal fig leaf of a Super PAC.

-As a result, a lot of people worry about corruption, about donors buying elections.
+So people worry about corruption: about donors buying elections.
 Lots of people have already written about that.
-Glenn Greenwald did it especially eloquently.
+Glenn Greenwald wrote about it especially eloquently.
 I've got nothing to add there.

-However, I did notice a second, more subtle bit of trollery: donors not buying elections.
+However, I noticed a second, more subtle bit of fuckery: donors not buying elections.

 Check out this sweet graphic of all the big 2016 donors.
 The usual suspects, like Jeb Bush, have lots of them: Ray and Nancy Hunt gave him $2m, Trever Rees-Jones of "CHIEF OIL GAS LLC" gave him another $2m, and so on for another 45 big donors.
 Presumably they're hoping that he'll become president and then remember them as his supporters.
 In short, they're trying to buy an election.

-His company gives a clue: EDISON CHOEST OFFSHORE.
+Gary Choest's company gives a clue: EDISON CHOEST OFFSHORE.
 Offshore means offshore drilling, and a lot of that happens in the Gulf of Mexico.
-Without even Googling it, I guessed that they're based in Louisiana, where Bobby Jindal is governor... and sure enough, they are!
+Sure enough, they're based in Louisiana, where Bobby Jindal is governor.

 My guess is that Mr. Choest knew that Mr. Jindal wasn't going to be President, and gave him $1m anyway!
-Because running for President raises your national profile.
-And it's fun.
-And it's cheap.
+Because running for President is fun.
+It flatters the ego.
+And it's cheap!
 A mere $1m wouldn't get you into Jeb Bush's top 10 donors, but with Jindal it makes you his one big supporter, the one who made the whole adventure possible.

 And for the CEO of a big offshore oil services company in Louisiana, that's got to be worth something.